KwameTaylor/KwameTaylor/README.md

 -->

 - 🔭 I’m currently working on...
 Time-series analysis of Dogecoin/USD and Bitcoin/USD!
 - 🌱 I’m currently learning 🧠...
-Cloud Architecture ☁️
+JavaScript web scraping using Selenium!
 - 📖 I'm currently reading... <i>The Fellowship of the Ring</i> by J.R.R.
 Tolkien, and <i>Atomic Habits</i> by James Clear
 - 📺 I'm currently watching... <i>Heroes</i> S1 and <i>Criminal Minds</i> S1
 - 👯 I’m looking to collaborate on... any beginner-friendly projects and issues 💌 and sharing study skills 📓